 Chicago, Illinois 60660

 Most couples choose to hold a rehearsal a day or two before their wedding, but even a week or more before the wedding is acceptable.
 The rehearsal time is set with Fr.
-Rich.
+Gabriel or another priest.
 A rehearsal takes between 30-45 minutes.

 In addition to the bride and groom and members of the wedding party, you may want to have your lectors present in order to learn where they will sit, when they will read, and to go through their readings at the rehearsal.
 Parents and any of your guests are always welcome at the rehearsal.